araobp/unity-ar/README.md

 iPad Pro and iPhone 12 Pro are equipped with LiDAR.
 I have found that EDM based on the LiDAR is very useful when I am placing an AR anchor on a wall.
 I have been devising a mini-version of SiteVision for indoor AR applications these days.

+## Indoor navigation

+This is an indoor navigation app using AR for positioning its user in a building.